coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/configuring-slot-leader-calculation.md

-Configure `Cronjob` to run make the script run automatically:
+Configure `Cronjob` to make the script run automatically:

 {% hint style="info" %}
 To configure the job at the start of an epoch, keep in mind the following information: